UnderVolt/sambayon/README.md

 # Sambayón
-Geolocation server, find the closest point to submit HTTP requests.
+Geolocation server, find the closest point to submit requests to a server.